NomanShahRaza/dimensionality_reduction_on_hyperspectral_image/README.md

 * The hyperspectral image is read using the scipy library.
 * The RGB bands of Hyperspectral Image are displayed using spectral python.
 * The PCA is applied on HSI using sklearn.

+## Data availability

+* The data is publicly available on the below link: